I want to create a Cape Cod style house, sometimes called a story and a half or an attic loft. How can I create this in Home Designer?

 Use the Select Objects tool to click inside of the second floor room, then click the Open Object edit tool to again display the Room Specification dialog.

-On the Structure panel, place a checkmark in the Default field next to Finished Ceiling Height.
+On the Structure panel, place a check in the Default field next to Finished Ceiling Height (F).

 Click OK to close the dialog and apply the change.